Asante Gist

 Asante Jamar Gist (born January 20, 1997) is an American professional basketball player who last played for the Maine Celtics of the NBA G League.
 He played college basketball for the Eastern Kentucky Colonels and the Iona Gaels.

 High school career

-Gist began his high school career at Roselle Catholic High School and won the NJSIAA Tournament of Champions as a freshman.
+Raised in East Orange, New Jersey, Gist began his high school career at Roselle Catholic High School and won the NJSIAA Tournament of Champions as a freshman.
 For his junior season, he transferred to Marist High School due to the emergence of Isaiah Briscoe.
 Gist averaged 14.8 points per game in 13 games.
 He transferred to St. Anthony High School for his senior season.
 Gist helped lead the Friars to a 32–0 record and a victory in the Tournament of Champions.
 He scored 16 points in the title game against Linden High School.
 In November 2015, Gist committed to playing college basketball for Eastern Kentucky over offers from Miami (Florida) and UCF in large part because of the recruiting pitch of coach Dan McHale.